Government Opens Doors for Any Subject Experts for Teaching License

 The recent educational developments in Nepal reflect the government's commitment to improving the quality of education, fostering inclusivity, and prioritizing students' well-being.
 By allowing subject experts to enter the teaching profession, implementing the midday meal program, and addressing infrastructure needs, Nepal aims to create a conducive learning environment that empowers students to thrive academically and personally.
 These initiatives pave the way for a brighter future for education in the country.

-TSC Kathmandu
+Kathmandu TSC

 Comments